 Complete the following steps to use the SAML Authentication module with SSO:

-Add the modules from the previous step to your installation profile,
+Add the modules from the previous step to your installation profile, along with the

-Site Factory Connector module.
+acsf_ssomodule packaged with the Site Factory Connector module.

 Commit your changes back to your repository.